syncfusion-content/maui-docs/MAUI/ListView/scrolling.md

 The `SfListView` allows programmatically scrolling based on the index by using the [ScrollToRowIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewLayout.html#Syncfusion_Maui_ListView_ListViewLayout_ScrollToRowIndex_System_Int32_Microsoft_Maui_Controls_ScrollToPosition_System_Boolean_) method for both linear and grid layouts.
 It also enables and disables the scrolling animation when changing the view.
 By default, the scrolling will be animated.

-You can set position of item in view while scrolling by passing `ScrollToPosition` to `ScrollToRowIndex` method.
-Below are four different types of positions:
+You can set position of an item in view while scrolling by passing `ScrollToPosition` to `ScrollToRowIndex` method.
+The following are four different types of positions:

 * `MakeVisible`: Scrolls a specific item to make visible in the view.
 If the item is already in view, scrolling will not occur.
 * `Start`: Scrolls a specific item to be positioned at the begin of the view.